SPHERA SCOPE 3 WEBINAR SUMMER SERIES

 For teams looking to improve their scope 3 reporting using mass-based emission factors

-In part II we’ll delve into augmenting your inventory with granular, mass-based emissions factors, for your purchased goods and services, to identify hot spots at a precise product / material level.
+In part II we delve into augmenting your inventory with granular, mass-based emissions factors, for your purchased goods and services, to identify hot spots at a precise product / material level.
 This crucial transition not only removes significant uncertainty from your corporate carbon footprint, but by understanding hotspots at a product / material level, enables you to understand decarbonization opportunities through alternate design / sourcing decisions.

-We’ll also cover best practices for quantifying complex categories—like transport, waste, and product use—where spend-based data falls short, emphasizing the need for activity-based data to improve accuracy, especially for manufacturers, retailers, and logistics providers.
+We also cover best practices for quantifying complex categories—like transport, waste, and product use—where spend-based data falls short, emphasizing the need for activity-based data to improve accuracy, especially for manufacturers, retailers, and logistics providers.

-Join us to gain actionable insights into refining your scope 3 inventory and driving targeted reduction strategies.
+Watch part II of this series to gain actionable insights into refining your scope 3 inventory and driving targeted reduction strategies.

 Who this session is for: